kiwi35/Mini-Projects-with-GUI-using-PyQt5/README.md

 # Mini-Projects-with-GUI-using-PyQt5
-So this repo contains all the small projects that i made with GUI here lies the mini projects that are not good enough to have there own repo but good enough that i want to share with my friends. i know they are only two projects for now that too are way too similar too each other but i do have a lot of source code(games, applications, etc) i will add GUI to them and add them in this repo.
+This repository contains small Python projects I’ve made with GUI using PyQt5.
+These are mini projects that are not big enough to have their own repositories but are still worth sharing with friends.

-This also contains source code for some little projects i did which i will be adding gui in future(maybe).
+Currently, there are two projects (which are quite similar), and I have a lot of other terminal-based source code that I plan to add GUI to and include here in the future.

-Contents(That actually has GUI):
+Contents (with GUI):

-1) Stop Watch
+1)Stop Watch
-2) Digital Clock
+2)Digital Clock